torin555/screeps.ocs/OCS_Constitution.md

 ### 3.1.
 Internal affairs

-1. Addmission of new members must be processed by the OCS *Secretary* or its deputy.
+1. Addmission of new members must be processed by a OCS *Representative* or its deputy.

 ### 3.2.
 External affairs

-1. Official invitations must be made by the OCS *Community Manager* or its deputy.
+1. Official invitations must be made by a OCS *Representative* or its deputy.
-2. Official declarations or messages to other groups must be delivered by the OCS *Ambassador* or its deputy.
+2. Official declarations or messages to other groups must be delivered by a OCS *Representative* or its deputy.
-3. Official declarations of war must be delivered by the OCS *Ambassador* or its deputy.
+3. Official declarations of war must be delivered by a OCS *Representative* or its deputy.
 4. Official messages, other than defined above, must be made by a representative of the group.

 ### 3.3.
 Representatives

-* Group Manager [cyberblast]
+* Group Managers [cyberblast / Asku]
   * Administrative access to all repositories
   * Constitutional amendment
   * Deputy for all other roles